 Thanks to you and your team for completing everything on time & on budget we have had very positive feedback from our membership.
-I especially love the custom wall art in the administrative building depicting historic photographs from the early days of Collier County, a unique and creative touch to help ground the design in our local heritage.
+I especially love the custom wall in the administrative building depicting the early days of Collier County, a unique and creative touch to help ground the design in our local heritage.

 Adriane René Orion RA, RID, AIA, M.Arch, NCARB, NCIDQ

 Master of Architecture University of Florida, Gainesville Florida

 Bachelor of Interior Design Ringling College of Art and Design, Sarasota FLorida

 Adjunct Professor of Advanced Digital Design